marcelciszewski/python_project_safety/README.md

 Contents:
 =========

-demovideos - contains demostration videos on how to use
-	     the utilties and installation utilites
-	     embedded in the files.

-offline_files - contains offline files, in the case of
+videos + websites - contains offline files, in the case of
 	            an unreliable internet connection, or
 		    any other reason.
 Please note that the
 		    -se may not be up-to-date.

 project - contains the powerhouse of the quiz.
 Easy to
 	  run, via Command Prompt (Windows) or Terminal